mskcc/tempo/docs/wes-panel-of-normals.md

 ## Strelka2

-Run `Manta` to seed indel calling, otherwise run as if the normal sample is an unmatched tumor sample.
+Run `Manta` to seed InDel calling, otherwise run as if the normal sample is an unmatched tumor sample.
 Parse output with `bcftools`, subsetting on variants supported by more than one alternate read.

 ```shell
 $MANTA/configManta.py \